• Intro Headers Instructions Macros Commands

 They attributes are:

-• substitute - If bnd generates a module name matching the value of this attribute it should be substituted with the key of the instruction. e.g.
+• substitute - If bnd generates a module name based on the file name and it matches the value of this attribute it should be substituted with the key of the instruction. e.g.

 -jpms-module-info-options: java.enterprise;substitute=”geronimo-jcdi_2.0_spec”